I have trained and worked in animal care as well as in career advising. I live in Lancashire, UK.

 Dogs are the animal most likely to be returned if adopted from a rescue centre.
 This is partly because it can be hard to predict how a dog will react in a home when they have come from a kennel environment and partly because in their desire to do something positive (give a dog a home), some people don't realise how much work it can take to help a dog settle in to life in a home.

-I have had ten dogs from rescue kennels– the youngest was only twelve weeks and the oldest was thirteen years old when adopted.
-They have each given me a very different but interesting experience.
+I have had 10 dogs from rescue kennels—the youngest was only 12 weeks and the oldest was 13 years old when adopted.
+They have each given me a very different, but interesting, experience.
 Below, you'll find a list of pointers that may help increase your chance of a successful match.

-Consider adopting from a rescue centre which fosters its dogs in homes rather than kenneling them.
+Consider adopting from a rescue centre that fosters its dogs in homes rather than kenneling them.

-There are many rescue kennels which operate fostering systems.
-You could also offer to foster for them.
+There are many rescue kennels that operate fostering systems.
+You could also offer to foster from one of these kennels.
 This way, you get to try it out to see if it's the dog for you.
 Plus, because the dogs are living in a home environment, this gives you the chance to really find out what the dog is like to live with, how much exercise it needs to keep it sane and your household possessions reasonably intact, whether it is house trained, crate trained, or able to be left for a few hours on its own.
-Adopting a dog which is in foster can be especially ideal for the first-time dog owner who will benefit from knowing as much as possible about their new pet.
+Adopting a dog that is in foster can be especially ideal for the first-time dog owner who will benefit from knowing as much as possible about their new pet.
 Another bonus is that dogs which move straight from one home environment to another often settle into their new home faster than those who spend time in kennels.

-The Oldies Club is an organisation which promotes the adoptions of older dogs in rescues and foster homes around the UK.
+The Oldies Club is an organisation which promotes the adoption of older dogs in rescues and foster homes around the UK.

 Trial Home Visit